WZatU/Agentech_Inc_SDK/L0.5/cards/en/05_twist.md

 **L0.5 · Posture** — Twist the Aegis robot dog’s body to the left or right while standing, optionally hold the posture, then return to a stable standing posture.

-Use this function to adjust the robot’s body-yaw posture without intentionally commanding locomotion.
-It is not a route-turning command and does not replace `Agentech.turn()`.

 Angle-based twists use open-loop timing.
 They do not guarantee an exact measured body angle.
 <!-- END: Definition -->